Quick start

 - Any variable not referenced in the loop is unchanged at the end (here this is obvious because

-is immutable, but it might be relevant in a more complicated program). - At the end of the loop, the loop condition is false: here
+nis immutable, but it might be relevant in a more complicated program). - At the end of the loop, the loop condition is false: here

-total >= n
+total >= n.

 #[ensures(result == n)]